sec-bit/mle-pcs/math/mle_div.md

 \end{array}
 $$

-这些系数分别对应于第二排的单项式。接下来，假如要计算 $f(c, b, a)$，我们可以用一个 split-and-fold 的思想来完成计算过程。
+Each coefficient corresponds to the monomial in the second row.
+Next, if we want to calculate $f(c, b, a)$, we can use a split-and-fold approach:

 $$
 \begin{split}